ADMINISTRATIVE AND PROFESSIONAL FACULTY SENATE BY-LAWS

 Article V – Officers

 The elected officers of this Senate shall be President, Vice-President, Secretary, and Parliamentarian, who shall collectively serve as the Executive Committee.
-The term of Senate officers is one year.
+The Past President shall serve on the Executive Committee in a non-elected capacity.
+The term of Senate officers is one year with the exception of the Past President.
+The years of service of the Past President shall run concurrently to the number of years served by their succeeding president.

-The officers of the Senate shall be elected by the members of the Senate at the first meeting of the fiscal year.
-Elections shall be determined by plurality of votes cast.
+The officers of the Senate shall be elected no earlier than July 1 by the members of the Senate at or before the first meeting of the fiscal year.
+Elections will be led by the Past President and shall be determined by plurality of votes cast.

 The President and Vice-President may be re-elected but cannot serve more than three consecutive years.
 The Secretary and Parliamentarian may be re-elected and serve an unlimited number of years.